fernando-apollo/json-to-connector/readme.md

 }
 ```

-### 2. Merge JSON
+### 2. Merging a collection of JSON input files

-Let's say we have the above payload split in 3:
+Let's say we have the above payload split in 3 `JSON` files:

 `a.json`:
 ```json